b2broker/simplefix-go/README.md

 Generator create message structures, tag and msg type constants and methods for work with any FIX API.

-You can see basic result of Generator working at fix44 directory.
+You can see basic result of Generator working at [tests directory](https://github.com/b2broker/simplefix-go/tree/master/tests/fix44).
 It is short version of FIX 4.4 generated from scheme located in ./source directory.

 ### Simple generating example